darthinvader/Creative-Writing/memory-bank/projectbrief.md

 Success Criteria
 - Complete outline + scene drafts for key tentpoles (opener, Dawnspear’s Folly, The Gate at Winter).
 - Consistent canon in [[Glossary]] and cross-links between scenes/plot.
-- Opening chapter revised to match outline (retreat from Coldreach).
+- Opening chapter revised to match outline (retreat from Coldreach district to inner city).

 Constraints
 - Markdown/Obsidian only; minimal frontmatter.